cmmiller26/ai-fun-token-wheel/README.md

 ## Usage

-1. **Select a model**: Choose between GPT-2 or Llama 3.2 1B from the dropdown
+1. **Select a model**: Choose between GPT-2 or TinyLlama 1.1B from the dropdown
 2. **Enter a prompt**: Type a starting text (e.g., "The cat sat on the")
 3. **Click "Start Generation"**: The backend calculates token probabilities and displays the wheel
 4. **Select a token**: